stephexplores/website/_posts/2017-03-15-travel-1-laugavegur-trek.markdown

 ---
 layout: page
 title:  "Laugavegur Trek"
-blurb: "Natural Geographic rates this as one of the most breathtaking hikes in the world.
+blurb: "National Geographic rates this as one of the most breathtaking hikes in the world.
 We agree!"
 date: 2015-11-11 16:16:01 -0600
 thumb: images/pic06.jpg
 banner: images/pic06.jpg